Discover my current regimen (since August 2015) more info

 Section Summary

-1. Lipids are an essential component of healthy cells and are integral to stable immune function
+1. Lipids are essential for healthy cells and play a critical role in stable immune function.

-2. Omega 3 and omega 6 fatty acids are considered some of the most essential types of lipids and must be obtained from diet
+2. Omega-3 and omega-6 fatty acids are essential lipids that must be obtained through diet.

-8. Improving the ratio of omega 3s to omega 6s has been shown to be beneficial for various inflammatory skin conditions
+8. Improving the omega-3 to omega-6 ratio has shown benefits for various inflammatory skin conditions.

 Book Extract